 - High school students in their junior or senior year, with at least one completed year in math and biology OR Undergraduate students currently enrolled in a 2-yr or 4-yr undergraduate program. - Students in good academic standing (typically 3.0 or better GPA) with an interest in the health sciences. - Students with background considered under-represented in the sciences as defined below (page 3). - U.S. citizens or non-citizen nationals of the United States, or those lawfully admitted for permanent residency (i.e., in possession of the Alien Registration Receipt Card I-551 or I-151) at the time of application.
-Undocumented students or students on temporary visas are welcome to apply and are eligible for some of the stipend positions.
+At this time, undocumented students or students on temporary visas are not eligible for this paid internship.

-Applicants eligible to receive a stipend must meet all of the criteria above to be considered for acceptance into the program.
-Students who do not fulfill the eligibility requirements may still apply, using the same criteria outlined below, denoting on the application the interest in participation as a 'Volunteer'.
-Volunteer applicants are chosen based on merit and mentor availability.
+Applicants must meet all eligibility criteria above to be considered for a paid internship.
+Students who do not fulfill the eligibility requirements may still apply but should select 'Volunteer' in the application.
+Volunteer applicants are selected after the paid interns are chosen, and are based on mentor availability.